Travel in Austria

 Palais Lieben-Auspitz

 This building was erected between 1873 and 1874 for the Auspitz family and was later inhabited by the Lieben family.
 It is a 5-story building designed in the Neo-Baroque style.
-At the time of its construction, large parts of the Ringstrasse did not even exist.
-For example, the university building and the new building of the Vienna National Theatre did not exist at that time.
+At the time of its construction, large parts of the Ringstrasse did not even exist, for example, the university building and the new building of the Vienna National Theatre.

 In the past, the palace housed a Viennese cultural and events center called the Salon of Berta Zuckerkandl, which served as a meeting place for intellectuals and artists like Gustav Klimt, Gustav Mahler, and Arthur Schnitzler.
 Today, the famous Café Landtmann is located on the ground floor of the palace.